-The chart below shows how often people are with friends or alone, when slacklining.
+The chart below shows how often people are with friends or alone when slacklining.
 The answers “Rarely” and “Never” have been considered negative and are shown on the left side.
 All other answers are shown on the right side.

 About three quarters (74%) of slackliners are sometimes, often or always with friends.
 About 19% are always with friends, while only 2% are always alone.
 Slacklining is clearly a social sport but not as much as one might think.
-Over two thirds of slackliners (66%) are sometimes, often or always alone when exercising the sport.
+Over two-thirds of slackliners (66%) are sometimes, often or always alone when exercising the sport.
 However, even when slackliners are alone, they sometimes (36%), often (26%) or always (4%) meet others and get to know new people.

 When you are slacklining, how often are you …

 The chart above shows the places, which slackliners choose to set up their lines.
 Park areas within a town or city are the preferred slack spots with 95% of all slackliners going there sometimes (11%), often (56%) or always (28%).
 In contrast to that, only 14% of slackliners set up their lines in the mountains sometimes (6%), often (5%) or always (3%).
 However, the popularity of certain places changes with the skill level of the slackliner.
 Experts and professionals prefer mountains and urban spots to park areas.
-Obviously the preferred slack spots also depend on the area people live in.
-Most of the respondents live in the US and central Europe, where there are more mountains then beaches, for example.
+Obviously, the preferred slack spots also depend on the area people live in.
+Most of the respondents live in the US and central Europe, where there are more mountains than beaches, for example.

 What does the term „slacklife“ mean to you?

 The word cloud above visualizes the most frequent words in the 262 textual answers, that respondents gave to the question “What does the term ‘slacklife’ mean to you?”.
 Common English words as well as words closely related to the term “slacklife” (e.g. “life”, “slacklife”, “slacklining”, “slackline” etc) have been excluded, in order to show only descriptive words.
-The five most frequently used words are: people (39), fun (38), friends (30), enjoying (27) and balance (27).
+The five most frequently used words are people (39), fun (38), friends (30), enjoying (27) and balance (27).
 The words “active”, “outside” and “pushing” have also been used several times.
 This corresponds with the reasons that motivate people to go slacklining (see “Motivation”).
-The word cloud also reveals, that friends and fun are the two main ingredients of the “slacklife”.
+The word cloud also reveals that friends and fun are the two main ingredients of the “slacklife”.

 When reading all the single answers, it becomes apparent that there are multiple views on the term “slacklife” and thus on slacklining as such.
-Of course every person has an individual view on slacklining but most answers fall in one of three categories related to their skill level.
+Of course, every person has an individual view on slacklining but most answers fall in one of three categories related to their skill level.
 Most beginners see slacklining as a fun backyard activity while having a barbecue and hanging out with friends.
 More experienced slackliners think of it more as a sport and for them, advancing their skills becomes important.
 Some slackliners also take the lessons they’ve learned while slacklining and apply it to their everyday lives.
 For example: living in the moment, finding inner and outer balance as well as focusing on one thing at a time.
 In this context, slacklining comes close to a philosophy and a lifestyle.
-For experts and professionals, slacklining is a vital part of their life and a way in which they can express themselves.
+For experts and professionals, slacklining is a vital part of their lives and a way in which they can express themselves.
 They constantly push their limits and try to advance not only their own skills but also the sport of slacklining as such.
-At this stage slacklining is strongly connected to travelling and a lifestyle, in which freedom and self-fulfillment are more important than money and social status.
+At this stage, slacklining is strongly connected to traveling and a lifestyle, in which freedom and self-fulfillment are more important than money and social status.